 Overdose Data to Action Program

-The Overdose Data to Action Program (OD2A) utilizes IPS’s upstream approach to prevent opioid misuse in the East and South regions of San Diego County.
-While opioid misuse spans the socio-economic spectrum, the epidemic has had a significant impact on people of color and low income communities.
+The Overdose Data to Action Program (OD2A) utilized IPS’s upstream approach to prevent opioid misuse in the East and South regions of San Diego County.
+While opioid misuse spans the socio-economic spectrum, the epidemic has significantly impacted people of color and low-income communities.

-For teens, experimentation and curiosity are a common trait.
+For teens, experimentation and curiosity are common traits.
 But with opioids, there’s a substantial risk of addiction and progression to illicit opioids, including heroin.
-The OD2A Program provides tools to help parents communicate the dangers of opioid use to their children as well as to educate teens to recognize opioid misuse among their peers.
+The OD2A Program provided tools to help parents communicate the dangers of opioid use to their children as well as to educate teens to recognize opioid misuse among their peers.

 Harm reduction programs such as medically assisted treatment (MAT) are often dismissed by treatment providers in favor of abstinence-only programs.
 This often causes a significant conflict between those seeking recovery and some recovery programs.
-Through direct contact with substance abuse treatment providers, the OD2A Program addresses the misconceptions around Medically Assisted Treatment using data-informed presentations that highlight the success of MAT when combined with ongoing counseling.
+Through direct contact with substance abuse treatment providers, the OD2A Program addressed the misconceptions around Medically Assisted Treatment using data-informed presentations highlighting MAT’s success when combined with ongoing counseling.

-Overall, one of the main outcomes the Program aims to achieve is to significantly reduce the stigma attached to opioid misuse disorder.
-This is accomplished by engaging with diverse populations using data informed presentations with two goals in mind: to change perceptions and to empower community members to work toward solving the opioid crisis.
+Overall, one of the primary outcomes the program aimed to achieve was to reduce the stigma attached to opioid misuse disorder.
+This was accomplished by engaging with diverse populations using data-informed presentations with two goals: to change perceptions and empower community members to work toward solving the opioid crisis.